 If you’re using the President’s Pass (includes Monticello, Michie Tavern Museum and Ashlawn-Highland) you may want to drive the 2 miles or so after Monticello to Michie Tavern for their Colonial Lunch.
 There you can visit the museum and shop in the Country Store for that gift for the baby sitter!

 The third historical stop is also about 2 1/2 miles from the inn – Ashlawn-Highland, President James Monroe’s home.
 This is a smaller “Gentleman Farmer’s” home.
 Just park and walk up to the gift shop where you can purchase your ticket (unless you are already on the President’s Pass) and they will direct you to the front of the home to wait for your tour.
 Tours run about every 15 minutes.

 On your way back to Arcady Vineyard Bed and Breakfast, you may want to stop at Jefferson’s Vineyard for a tasting after all that hard work touring!
 Or enjoy a light lunch at Salt, a gourmet store just a mile from the inn.

-If you are a die-hard history fan, you’ll want to tour Montpelier, Madison’s home as well, which is a 25 mile drive north of the inn.
+If you are a die-hard history fan (or JMU alum!), you’ll want to tour Montpelier, the home of James Madison, which is a scenic 25 mile drive north of the inn.
 Please note that Montpelier is closed on Mondays.